scalapb/ScalaPB/docs/src/main/markdown/json.md

   due to the way Javascript represents numbers, there is a possibility to lose precision ([more details here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/isSafeInteger)).

+The parser can be instantiated with `new scalapb.json4s.Parser()`, and various methods can return instances of the parser with customized configuration:

+- `ignoringUnkownFields`: by default the parser will throw a `JsonFormatException` when encountering unknown fields.
+By enabling this option, unknown options will be silently ignored.
+- `ignoringOverlappingOneofFields`: by default the parser will throw a `JsonFormatException` if values are provided for more than one field within the same oneof.
+By enabling this option, when more than one field is present for a oneof, one of the values of this field will be picked for the oneof.
+- `mapEntriesAsKeyValuePairs`: by default, protobuf maps are modeled as json objects.
+When this setting is enabled, protobuf maps are expected to be read as arrays of objects with `key` and `value` keys.

 See the list of [constructor paramerters here](https://github.com/scalapb/scalapb-json4s/blob/master/src/main/scala/scalapb/json4s/JsonFormat.scala)

 # Printing and parsing Anys